Iraqi Kurds cast their votes in historic referendum

 - Voting ends at 6 p.m. local time, results due in 72 hours

-- Iran and Turkey fear a vote for independence in Iraq might galvanize movements in their countries
+- Iran and Turkey fear a vote for independence in Iraq might galvanize similar movements in their countries

 Irbil, Iraq (CNN)Iraqi Kurds have started casting their ballots in a controversial independence referendum Monday as tensions between Iraq's largest ethnic minority and the Iraqi government in Baghdad intensifies.